thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 <br>
 You may also use:
  * [Bulk provisioning](/docs/user-guide/bulk-provisioning/) to provision multiple devices from a CSV file using UI;
- * [Device provisioning](/docs/user-guide/device-provisioning/) to allow device firmware to provision the device automatically, so you don't need to configure each device manually;
+ * [Device provisioning](/docs/user-guide/device-provisioning/) to allow device firmware to provision the device automatically, so you don&#39;t need to configure each device manually;
  * [REST API](/docs/api/) to provision devices and other entities programmatically;

 ## Step 2.
 Connect device

-Now, let's check the connection of our device to the ThingsBoard platform.
+Now, let&#39;s check the connection of our device to the ThingsBoard platform.
 To accomplish this, use the "Check connectivity" functionality to publish telemetry data (for example, temperature readings) on behalf of your device.
 You can do this both while adding the device and after.

 {% include images-gallery.html imageCollection="step2" showListImageTitles="true" %}